thomasp85/patchwork/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

+* This is a new release.

 ## revdepcheck results

-We checked 25 reverse dependencies (24 from CRAN + 1 from BioConductor),
-comparing R CMD check results across CRAN and dev versions of this package.
+We checked 46 reverse dependencies (45 from CRAN + 1 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 0 packages
+ * We failed to check 1 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* Seurat (NA)